How to Choose a Humidifier?

 - Buyers Guide to Humidifiers

-What do Humidifiers do?
-Why Use Them?
+What do Humidifiers Do, and Why Do We Use Them?

-- Soothes dried out, itchy, cracked skin and lips
+- Soothes dried out, itchy, cracked skin and lips.

-- Reduce unpleasant static electricity in the air
+- Reduce unpleasant static electricity in the air.

-- Retain your home’s heat better with moist air, reducing heating costs
+- Retain your home’s heat better with moist air, reducing heating costs.

-What are the 5 Types Of Humidifiers?
+What are the 5 Types of Humidifiers?

 Ultrasonic Warm/Cool Mist